discordpkg/gateway/gatewayutil/README.md

 ## Simple shard example
 > This code uses github.com/gobwas/ws, but you are free to use other
 > websocket implementations as well.
 You just have to write your own Shard implementation
-> and use GatewayState.
-See shard/shard.go for inspiration.
+> and use gateway.Client.
+See gatewayutil/shard.go for inspiration.

-Here no handler is registered.
-Simply replace `nil` with a function pointer to read events (events with operation code 0).

-Create a shard instance using the `gatewayshard` package:
+Create a shard instance using the `gatewayutil` package:

 ```go
 package main